Oil prices little changed, on track for third straight weekly gain

-The likelihood of an effective COVID-19 vaccine and hopes that OPEC and its allies would keep production under check have bolstered the oil markets this week.
+Prospects of an effective COVID-19 vaccine and hopes that OPEC and its allies will keep production in check have bolstered oil markets this week.

-The more active U.S. West Texas Intermediate (WTI) crude contract CLc2 remained unchanged at $41.90 a barrel.
-The WTI contract for November CLc1, which expires on Friday, was also flat at $41.74 per barrel.
+The more active U.S. West Texas Intermediate (WTI) January crude contract CLc2 dipped 4 cents to $41.86 a barrel.
+The WTI contract for December CLc1, which expires on Friday, was down 3 cents at $41.71 per barrel.

+“Both contracts continue to consolidate at the upper end of their November ranges.
+However, momentum has notably waned, and both are vulnerable to negative headline surprises now,” said Jeffrey Halley, senior market analyst at OANDA.

-Both benchmarks are up over 3% so far this week, the slimmest weekly gains in the last three weeks.
+Both benchmarks are up more than 3% so far this week, the slimmest weekly gains in the last three weeks.

 The oil markets have trimmed their weekly gains “as virus surge throws a wet blanket over vaccine optimism,” said Stephen Innes, chief global market strategist at Axi.